 Development assessment and the urban design trigger

 The urban design trigger (State code 24) is part of the Planning Regulation 2017.
-It allows the Queensland Government to advise applicants and local governments on the design of significant projects.
-This helps to ensure development contributes positively to the liveability, sustainability, health and economic viability of places across Queensland.
+It allows the Queensland Government to advise applicants and local governments on the quality of urban design outcomes of significant projects.
+This helps to support development that contributes positively to the liveability, sustainability, health and economic viability of places across Queensland.

 The code differs from other state development assessment provision codes because the referral is triggered for advice only.

 Significant projects are determined on the basis of:

 You can read more about this in Schedule 10, Part 18 of the Planning Regulation 2017.